weaveworks/weave-gitops-private/docs/adrs/0014-api-versioning.md

 - The version name is vX where X is an integer.
 - Stable API versions do not have a maximum lifetime from introduction to deprecation.
 - Stable API versions could be deprecated and removed.
-- Stable API versions could be deprecated at any time but only removed when there is another stable version.
-This is to ensure that customers have at least one stable api available suitable for production workloads.
 - Stable API versions do have 6 months or 6 releases (whichever is longer) from deprecation to removal.

 #### Beta